 Kevin, our nephew who lives in US took up the pre-medical course in high school.
 Most children at that stage do not even have the faintest idea about their passions or their abilities.
 Anu and Johnson, the parents were in for a bit of a surprise when Kevin in his Grade 12 gave out his mind that he did not want to pursue a career in the medical field, but wanted to take up animation and graphic designing as a career.
 The parents being very supportive accepted Kevin’s aims and advised him to begin the procedure for admission as there was only one university offering the particular course Kevin wanted and obviously it was really competitive.
 At the high school graduation ceremony, Anu and Johnson were in for another surprise – Kevin was adjudged the best student in animation and graphic designing.
 Kevin is currently undergoing the course on computer animation at The Savannah College of Art and Design, Atlanta.

-Dream unlimited, define your aim, set your goal(s) and achieve them and success will surely be at your footsteps.
+Dream unlimited, define your aim, set your goal(s) and achieve them and success and happiness will surely be at your footsteps.